aditikilledar/NLP_PCFG_CKY/README.md

 # NLP_PCFG_CKY

 CKY
-- with back tracing,table, parse tree to be generated
+- with back tracing, table, parse tree to be generated
 - With Viterbi